A Better Future for Children's Mental Health

 What is this all about?

-Medicare's Better Access scheme provides Australian children with mental health concerns 10 rebateable mental health treatment sessions per calendar year when referred by their GP.
-However, for all but 2 of these sessions, Medicare rules dictate that the child is required to be present in the room and receive the service directly themselves.
+Medicare's Better Access scheme allows Australian children with mental health challenges 10 rebateable mental health treatment sessions per calendar year when referred by their GP.
+However, for all but 2 of these sessions, Medicare rules dictate that the child must be present in the room and receive the service directly themselves.

-This means parents/caregivers are not allowed to receive evidence based "parent-directed therapy" which could equip them with the skills and strategies needed to actively treat and improve their child's mental health themselves.
+It means parents/caregivers - you are unable to receive the best, evidence based "parent-directed therapy" from therapists which would equip you with the skills and strategies needed to be able to improve your child's mental health.

-These rules go against decades of research which shows that parent directed therapy is often the most effective way to support young children's mental health.
+These rules are in stark contrast to decades of research which show that parent directed therapy is often the most effective way to improve young children's mental health.

 We're calling for a change to allow all 10 Medicare-funded sessions under a child's mental health care plan - to be able to be used for parent-directed therapy when appropriate and agreed upon by the family.